-Before anyone can become an Athletic Trainer, they must pass the Board of Certification (BOC) exam to receive a license.
-In order for a graduate to take the exam, they must have graduated from an accrediated Athletic Training Education Program (ATEP) through the Commission on Accreditation of Athletic Training (CAATE).
-Heidelberg received 10 years of continuing accrediation on our progarm.
+To become an Athletic Trainer (AT), a student must pass the Board of Certification (BOC) exam to be qualified to receive a state credential (license, registration or other required credential).
+In order to take the BOC exam, a student must graduate from an accredited Athletic Training (AT) Program through the Commission on Accreditation of Athletic Training (CAATE).
+In 2010, Heidelberg's AT Program received the maximum of 10 years of continuing CAATE accreditation through the year 2020!

-Heidelberg students have nearly a 90% overall pass rate on the Board of Certification Exam over the past 5 years!
-More data.
+Heidelberg students have a 100% overall pass rate on the Board of Certification Exam over the past 5 years!
+More

-Please view the AT Student Handbook for additional information regarding the ATEP.
+Please view the AT Student Handbook for additional information regarding the ATP.